Bahlil Lahadalia: Early life and education

-During his time as a student, he was active in the Muslim Students' Association in Papua, and he eventually reached the position of General Treasurer of the National Leadership of the Muslim Students' Association.
+During his time as a student, he was active in the Muslim Students' Association in Papua, and he eventually reached the position of General Treasurer of the National Leadership at the association.

-Early and businesses careers
+Bahlil attended doctoral studies at Universitas Indonesia's Sekolah Kajian Stratejik dan Global (School of Global and Strategics Studies) until October 2024, graduating only in twenty months, the fastest doctorate granted by the school.
+This garnered national controversy and prompted an ethics enquiry from the university's council of professors and deans.

+Personal life

+Lahadalia is married to Sri Suparni.
+They had three sons, Muhammad Rizky Lahadalia, Muhammad Fadli, and Emir Ramadhan (born 2011).

+Business career

 His first job was as a cake seller when he was a pre-teen.
 He later became a bus conductor when he was just a teenager, and eventually became a public transportation driver when he was in senior high school.
 Years later, after he had graduated from Port Numbay, he was hired as a worker of Sucofindo, a state-run company.
 With his friends, he later founded three companies named PT Rifa Capital, PT Bersama Papua Unggul, and PT Dwijati Sukses.

 He owns PT Rifa Capital Holding Company and 10 other companies, and is active mostly in the transportation and property sectors.

-He is a former chairman of the Indonesian Young Entrepreneurs Association.

 As a businessman, at some point in time, he met Joko Widodo who was a fellow businessman at that time and befriended him.
 The friendship they shared was very close to the point Joko Widodo himself considered him a brother.

-Governmental careers
+Political career

+Early career

 During 2019 Indonesian presidential election, Lahadalia supported Joko Widodo for his run for second term of his presidency.
 He became Director of Directorate for Young Voters Raiser of the Joko Widodo - Ma'ruf Amin presidential campaign team, National Campaign Team of the Working Indonesia Coalition.

+Minister of Investment

 For his work for Joko Widodo campaign in defending his presidency, in October 2019, he was appointed head of BKPM (Indonesian: Badan Koordinasi Penanaman Modal, English: Indonesia Investment Coordinating Board).
 He was sworn in as Indonesia's first minister of investment on 28 April 2021, following the creation of the Ministry of Investment.

+Minister of Energy and Mineral Resources

-On 4 February 2022, Arifin Tasrif, the Minister of Energy and Mineral Resources suddenly replaced with Lahadalia as ad interim minister for undisclosed health-related issue reason.
+On 4 February 2022, Arifin Tasrif, the Minister of Energy and Mineral Resources was suddenly replaced by Lahadalia as ad interim minister for undisclosed health-related issue reason.
 The change is effective from 3 February 2022.
-It later revealed that Tasrif is infected with COVID-19, and the change of the ministry is just temporary.
+It was later revealed that Tasrif is infected with COVID-19, and the change of the ministry is just temporary.